BluecodeA/100-days-of-code/log.md

 **Thoughts**: I missed coding yesterday as I got a lil tied down with other stuff.
 I could've missed today too, but I was determined not to let go of this commitment, hence I got down to business.
 Looking forward to working on algorithms tomorrow.

 **Link(s) to work** [Twitch Watch App](http://codepen.io/BluecodeA/pen/BQGYBz)

+### Day 9: January 11, 2017

+**Today's Progress**: Started Intermediate Algorithms

+**Thoughts**: I wished to move at a faster pace, but I spent so much time revising the JS basics by skimming through the FCC course.
+If I didn't feel confident of any of those concepts I practiced them so that took a chunk on my coding time today.
+Still managed to complete a couple of algorithms.
+The rest await me tomorrow.